scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ## Step 2.
 Peer the Virtual Networks

-This section shows how to peer the virtual networks for Scalar DL deployment.

-In this guide, Ledger and Auditor are deployed on the private subnet of the different virtual networks, so you need to create the peering for internal communication between the Auditor, Ledger and Client SDK(application).
+In this guide, Ledger, Auditor, and Client applications are deployed on the private subnet of the different virtual networks, so you need to add peering for internal communication between the Auditor, Ledger, and Client application.

 ### Requirements